Review + experience in choosing an espresso machine with volumetric dosing control

 The machine is fantastically consistent not least because of its modern electrically heated and specialized "Bezzera group head" ("BGH" :-) ) which guarantees maximum temperature stability thanks to its dedicated heating element.
 The group heater is dual-chamber to create an even heating surface.
 It is monitored and controlled by its own PID (the 3rd PID on the machine, in addition to 2 the separate PIDs of each boiler) which ensures that the head remains at the proper temperature at all times.
 The PID:

-- Maintains consistent temperature from one shot to the next.
+- Maintains consistent temperature from one shot to another.

-- Decreases thermal drift (an inconsistency in temperature of water from start to finish of the espresso extraction).
+- Decreases thermal drift (an inconsistency in temperature of water from start to finish of one extraction).

 Attention!
 The next photo is in 3D!
 To enjoy the 3D effect, look at it WITH ONE EYE (close another one) from very close distance: